-This is very quiet, which shouldn’t be surprising in a product that carries the “Whisper” brand.
+Despite being an internal power filter, this is a very quiet one, which shouldn’t be surprising for a product that carries the “Whisper” brand.
 It just emits this almost unnoticeable hum, unless you rally place your ears right next to the side of the filter.
-This should work for fish tanks in the bedroom, so that you can relax in the presence of your soothing aquarium and your nice betta.
+This should work for fish tanks in the bedroom, so that you can relax in the presence of your soothing aquarium and your nice betta fish.

-This is quite durable as well, and according to Tetra records and customer feedback these filter systems can last an average of 5 years.
+This is quite durable as well, and according to Tetra records and customer feedback this filtration systems can last an average of 5 years.
 Most of the time, any problems that cause it to stop running can be solved by a thorough cleaning of the motor and impeller.
 If that doesn’t work, there’s still the 2-year warranty.

 Read full review of Tetra Whisper PF10 Power Filter

-With this sponge filter, you get the mechanical and biological filtration you need for a 10-gallon tank.
-The sponge traps larger waste particles, and it doesn’t trap smaller fish like your betta.
-In addition, the sponge acts as a host for the beneficial bacteria that deals with the ammonia in the water.
+With this sponge filter, you get the mechanical and biological filtration you need for up to 10-gallons in a tank.
+The sponge filter traps larger waste particles, and it doesn’t trap smaller fish like your betta.
+In addition, the sponge filter acts as a host for the beneficial bacteria that deals with the ammonia in the water.

 This is actually very cheap, and it doesn’t require a lot of maintenance.
 It often works as a secondary filter working in conjunction with other filters.
 It’s extremely effective, and quiet too.

-Of course, there’s no chemical filtration but then quite a few people think betta don’t need this all that much in the first place.
+Of course, there’s no chemical filtration but then quite a few people think betta fish don’t need this all that much in the first place.
 In fact, more people complain about the look of the Xinyou XY-2831.
 It’s not exactly pretty.
-You can put it behind some decorative items out in the back of the tank so you can keep it out of sight.
+Since it isn’t an internal power filter, you can put it behind some decorative items out in the back of the fish tank to keep it out of sight.

 This comes with the mechanical filter sponge that traps particles, along with the bio ceramic media that hosts your beneficial bacteria.
 You can rinse both the sponge and the ceramic media once a month.
 This also uses activated carbon to deal with discoloration and bad smells in the water, and you can replace this once a month as well.